sachaker/sachaker.github.io/_thoughts/2020-04-08_BrownGold.md

 ---
 layout: post
-title:	"Brown Gold: How our poop is the most untapped gold mine of the 21st Century"
+title:	"Brown Gold: How poop is the most untapped gold mine of the 21st Century"
 date:	2020-04-08
 category: external
 ---